Information Hub simplifies the management, execution, and distribution of information

 • Realtime Systems - MQTT (including SparkplugB)

-Flow Systems can publish information to other Flow Systems!
+Information Hub systems can publish information to other Information Hub systems!
 Why would this be useful?
-Imagine you were a multi-site organization, possibly spanning the globe, and each of your sites' Flow Systems is publishing its information up to your HQ Flow System?
-The HQ Flow System would provide invaluable fleet-wide information for site comparisons, benchmarking, and logistics planning.
+Imagine you were a multi-site organization, possibly spanning the globe, and each of your sites' Information Hub systems is publishing its information up to your HQ Information Hub system.
+The HQ Information Hub would provide invaluable fleet-wide information for site comparisons, benchmarking, and logistics planning.
 How about cost or efficiency comparisons between types of equipment?
 The possibilities are limitless.

 SEE A DEMO